 The Testing Environment for Web3 Apps

 The Web2 equivalent of a testnet is the pre-deployment testing in a staging environment when apps are tested for compatibility, performance, stress, security, and usability.
-Pre-deployment testing is typically done via testing solutions such as Google App Engine or Selenium.
+Pre-deployment testing in Web2 is typically done via testing solutions such as Google App Engine or Selenium.

 Ethereum Testnets

-File Storage Solutions for Web3 Applications
+File Storage Solutions in the Web3 Stack

 - IPFS is a distributed file system designed to help store and access data across a peer-to-peer network.
 IPFS empowers developers to store, timestamp, and secure large files without having to put the data itself on-chain.